twitter/ios-twitter-image-pipeline/README.md

-In addition to this simple progression, the fetch operation will offer the first matching (based on image identifier) complete image in the In-Memory Cache or On-Disk Cache (rendered and resized to the request's specified target sizing) as a preview image when the URLs don't match.
+In addition to this simple progression, the fetch operation will offer the first matching (based on image identifier) complete image in the In-Memory Cache or On-Disk Cache (rendered and sized to the request's specified target sizing) as a preview image when the URLs don't match.
 At that point, the fetch delegate can choose to just use the preview image or continue with the _Network_ loading the final image.
 This is particularly useful when the fetch image URL is for a smaller image than the image in cache, no need to hit the network :)